gregfriedman/wallaby-fp/README.md

 # wallaby-fp

 A minimal use case of how I'd like to be able to use WallabyJs with curried functions.

+The example code is in `book.js` and the test is in `book.test.js`

 ## Installation